damar-wicaksono/uqtestfuns/docs/getting-started/creating-a-built-in.md

 ```

 Note that for a given sample, the bounds of the hypercube domain must be
-the same in all dimension.
+the same in all dimensions.

-The two transformed values above should be the same due to the fact that
+The two transformed values above should be the same since
 we reset the seed for the random number generator
 each time we call `np.random.rand()`.